Krunk-theduck/ECTR-krunked/README.md

 ---

-- The variable may be dynamic (its memory location changes with each boot) or stored in an unexpected format.
 - Memory scans for int32 values have yet to yield consistent results, suggesting either dynamic memory allocation or non-standard storage.